Is Bundling Home and Auto Insurance Really Worth It? What You Need to Know

 When Bundling Makes Sense vs. When to Keep Policies Separate

 Not every household benefits equally from bundling.
-The right answer depends on your risk profile, your insurer's competitiveness, and whether convenience is worth a potential premium.
+The right answer depends on your risk profile, your insurer's competitiveness in your area, and whether convenience is worth a potential cost premium.
+About 60% of Americans currently bundle their home and auto insurance — but that doesn't mean it's the right move for everyone.

 Bundle Your Policies